gardenbuilder-app/gardenbuilder-frontend/README.md

 npm start
 ```

+### Default (Public) API

+The quickest way to get up and running is to start the project as above.
+Any data called by the app will be from the public-facing [GraphQL API](https://gardenbuilder-backend.uc.r.appspot.com/graphql/).

+### Local API

-You'll also need to make a `.env` file in the `gardenbuilder-frontend` directory and type the following in it(assuming you're running the `gardenbuilder-api` locally):
+It's also possible to run a copy of the API locally, following instructions at [gardenbuilder-backend](https://github.com/capndave/gardenbuilder-backend).
+If you do so, you'll also need to make a `.env` file in the `gardenbuilder-frontend` directory and type the following in it(assuming you're running the `gardenbuilder-api` locally):

 ```javascript
 REACT_APP_GRAPHQL_SERVER="http://localhost:8000/graphql/
 ```

-## Basic Features

-This app will allow users to:

-- Document, manage, and retrieve data about on or more gardens.
-- Document, manage, and retrieve data about beds in each garden.
-- Enter dimensions of each bed.
-- Beds are envisioned as a grid, with plants or a plant in each section of the grid.
-- Manage and document what plant is planted in each section.
-- Retrieve data in aggregate and individually for current and future sections, beds, gardens, and users.
+We welcome changes to the (local) API, which you can then submit pull requests for.

 ## Contributing